Jump To Section

 The key here is that if you have your kitchen clean and nothing for them to eat, it will be less inviting for them to come in and set up a home base.

-Various Methods to Treat Roaches and Methods to Treat Cockroaches in Kitchen Cabinets
+Methods to Treat Cockroaches in Kitchen Cabinets

 The last thing you want to do is get something that doesn’t work, and the problem continues to grow.
 Some roaches are immune to specific treatments, and it won’t do a thing for them.
 Here are the various treatment methods available and the pros and cons of each.

-• Traps
+Traps

 The goal is that they will take it back to the colony where they hide.
 Remember, roaches often get into the walls around your electrical components for warmth, and your ability to treat in there is challenging.
 So, traps help you by allowing the roach to do the hard part and take the food back to the others.

-• Vacuum
+Vacuum

 An effective way to help with roaches is by using your vacuum cleaner.
 The vacuums with the clear containers you can empty work best.
 Just make sure you empty it after you suck them up, as they can escape and get back into the home.
 Using a suction hose, you can clean along baseboards and grab any critters that you see.

-• Flushing Agent
+Flushing Agent

 Flushing agents are great for getting roaches out of hiding.
 It’s an aerosol that is put into cracks and crevasses in your home to ensure the cockroaches come out and about.
 The goal is to find hot spots where the activity is excessive, so you can get into those areas and treat them.

-• Gel Bait
+Gel Bait

-Gel baits are easy to use, and it’s not as messy as some of the powders on the market.
+Gel baits are easy to use, and not as messy as some of the powders on the market.
 Gel bait is just as it sounds; it’s a gel material that looks like food but is full of poison.

-• Liquid Residual
+Liquid Residual

 Liquid residual is a popular choice because it sprays poison in the areas of concern.
 It’s typically an odorless and non-staining treatment that can be used on carpets or hardwoods.
 Though it’s a bit more expensive than other treatment options, it can last for a few months after being sprayed.

-Additionally, those who live around water or alleys where trash and debris is a problem might, have a more challenging time with these pests.
+Additionally, those who live around water or alleys where trash and debris is a problem might have a more challenging time with these pests.
 So, finding a treatment that can work for a few months is ideal.

 Knowing When to Call for Help

-Pest control agents used methods that have been proven to work quickly.
-For infestations, they often employ techniques that combine several treatments to ensure they don’t miss one bug.
-Since a female roach can lay up to 55 eggs at a time, you don’t want to miss a single pest.
+Kapture Pest Control uses methods that have been proven to work quickly.
+For infestations, we often employ techniques that combine several treatments to ensure we don’t miss one bug.
+Since a female roach can lay up to 55 eggs at a time, you don’t want to miss a single one.
+If you’re dealing with such a dirty and fast multiplying insect like a cockroach, it’s best to call us when you see the first bug.
+Remember, for every roach you do see, there are 100’s more lurking in the walls that you can’t see.